 Given the old man’s track record of three from three, Luke wasn’t about to question the old man’s reasoning.
 He lifted the envelope with the T-Mobile branding from his file and tore it open.

 A letter stapled to the front of the records caught his eye.
-It was a note that historic SMS messages were not kept for this mobile number on their T-Mobile server.
+It was a note that historic SMS messages were not kept for this mobile number on the T-Mobile server.

 Luke’s shoulders dropped slightly as he rolled his disappointed eyes.
 Not off to a good start.
 He aggressively ripped the advice letter from the records.